Last Updated on December 7, 2022 by Janine

 Yes, it is!

 As in any big city, you should still exercise some caution, but ultimately Mexico City is very safe.
 One thing to be aware of when you’re here is petty crime.
-Pickpocketing is a common problem in cities around the world and Mexico City is no exception.
+Pickpocketing is a common problem in cities around the world, and Mexico City is no exception.
 Crowded spaces, like the metro, or busy markets, are prime opportunities for thieves to strike.
 Pack an anti-theft purse to reduce your risk.

 To feel safe here, avoid walking around alone at night (take Ubers instead) and stick to the female-only carriages in the Metro transport system, marked as “Solo Mujeres.”
 Dressing relatively conservatively will also reduce unwanted attention.
+My guide to Mexico City airport transportation also has some great tips for safely navigating the city’s public transportation options.

 Best activities to do for solo travel in Mexico City: